vshymanskyy/node-inline-cpp/README.md

 ## Disclaimer

-This is only a prototype.
-I created this to check the geneal concept.
+This is just a prototype.
+I created this to check the general concept.
-You're welcome to contribute - here are some ideas:
+You're welcome to contribute!
+Here are some ideas:

 - [ ] Use node-gyp directly, instead of invoking `node node-gyp.js`
 - [ ] Improve error handling/reporting
 - [ ] Parse/Find all finctions in the block of code, add them to exports
 - [ ] Create advanced usage examples
+- [ ] Cleanup unused modules from cache periodically
 - [ ] ...

 ## Debugging

-You can enable some basic debug output by setting env. variable:`DEBUG=inline-cpp`
+You can enable some basic debug output by setting env. variable: `DEBUG=inline-cpp`